American Airlines asks court to block disruptive 'slowdown' by mechanics unions

 Low-cost rival Southwest Airlines Co recently reached an agreement in principle with its mechanics union after the Federal Aviation Administration warned that their prolonged contract dispute could pose safety concerns.

-Reporting by Tracy Rucinski; Editing by Marguerita Choy and Rosalba O'Brien
+Reporting by Tracy Rucinski in Chicago; Editing by Rosalba O'Brien and Matthew Lewis